 Our tools have saved countless hours of employee time and continue to improve efficiency, productivity and collaboration.
 We use a people-driven approach to planning new features and understanding how to best solve the complex needs of Facebook employees making our tools highly specialized while at the same time flexible enough to serve the many different roles throughout the company.

 Revision and Iteration

 Facebook runs on Tasks.
-This is the internal workhorse that almost everyone uses to track, manage and coordinate projects and to-dos.
+This is the internal workhorse that almost everyone uses to track, manage and coordinate projects and to-do lists.

-Combine a long shuttle commute and the convenience of having everything in your pocket and you get a real need for mobile tools.
-That's why we decided to build mobile versions of our most commonly used tools and combine them into one app, Mobile Home.
-This app houses Tasks, Calendar, Wayfinder, Rides, Eats, Wiki, Notifications and more in one convenient place.
-You can easily jump between tools to see when your next meeting is, where it's located, what's for lunch, who just commented on your task, when your next shuttle is and much more.
+Mobile Home combines of our most commonly used tools such as Tasks, Calendar, Wayfinder, Rides, Eats, Wiki, Notifications and more in one convenient app.
+Instead of building many stand alone apps, we decided to build one platform for internal tools so you can easily jump between tools to see when your next meeting is Calendar, where it's located in Wayfinder, what's for lunch in Eats, who just commented on your task in Tasks, when your next shuttle leaves in Rides and much more.

-TripleSpot is lets you find and share adventures with your friends.
-Created by AAA it was a project started at Hot Studio and was passed on to small design group of which I was a lead designer.
-I helped support development and participated in a redesign shown here.
+TripleSpot lets you discover and share adventures and fun activities with your friends.
+Created by AAA, the project started at Hot Studio and was later passed on to a team of designers who consulted and worked at Hot.
+I joined the team as a lead designer and supported the app through development.
+I also worked on in a redesign concept shown here.

 I love logo design for it's unique visual design challenges.
 At Facebook I was often asked to design logos for open source projects, teams and groups, which I was always happy to do.
 Here are a selection of those projects.